Jacob Fox

 Fox became an undergraduate at MIT, and was awarded the 2006 Morgan Prize for several research publications in combinatorics.

 Fox completed his PhD in 2010 from Princeton University; his dissertation, supervised by Benny Sudakov, was titled Ramsey Numbers.

-After working in the mathematics department at MIT from 2010 to 2014, he joined the faculty of Stanford University in 2015.
+Fox worked in the mathematics department at MIT from 2010 to 2014, where he continued to teach classes relating to combinatorics.
+He was also one of the mentors at the Research Science Institute summer program.
+He joined the faculty of Stanford University in 2015.

 In 2010, Fox was awarded the Dénes Kőnig Prize, an early-career award of the Society for Industrial and Applied Mathematics Activity Group on Discrete Mathematics.
 He was an invited speaker at the International Congress of Mathematicians in 2014.
 He was awarded the Oberwolfach Prize in 2016.